What I Got Right (and Wrong) In My First Week Here

 The trip started with a hiccup at Manchester airport.
 The check-in staff weren’t thrilled that I didn’t have a return ticket.
 I handed over my visa approval letter (since I was collecting the actual visa on arrival in HCMC), but they weren’t impressed.

 They warned me it could be fake, that immigration might not let me in, or that I’d need to buy an onward flight on the spot.
 Their final advice?
 Don’t show the letter at all.
-At the time, I thought: well, they must know best.
+At the time, I thought, well, they must know best.

 So I did as they said.
 I landed, kept the letter tucked away, and immigration waved me straight through.
 They gave me a one-month visa, and I walked away thinking, brilliant, problem sorted.